UWB-ACM/ACMBot/README.md

 Please see the [contribution guidelines described in CONTRIBUTING.][contributing]

-## Installation and Running Locally

-*If you encounter any problems, please [read the Installation FAQ.][installationFAQ]*

-If you wish to make modifications to the codebase, fork this repository first.
-Then, clone the repository to your machine.

 ### Installation

 First, ensure that you have Python 3.6 installed with an up-to-date version of `pip`.